San Miguel Chapel Site: History

 The site was excavated, beginning in 1974, by students from Moorpark College who uncovered rock foundations, the aqueduct that served the mission compound, and portions of a painted wall.
 As the city began to acquire the site in 1975, the City Council endorsed the application for the site to be placed on the national register and designated this site "Historic Point of Interest Number 16."
 The site was listed on the National Register of Historic Places in 1978.
+In 1997, the Historic Preservation Alliance of San Buenaventura put the site on a list of the top ten most endangered historical sites, stating it "sits locked up, fenced off and overgrown".

 A nearby 2007 archaeological dig, uncovered a portion of the wall foundation as expected from historical surveys and maps.
 The mission orchard wall was built with large stones, some 40 to 50 pounds.
 The dig, performed before new apartments were built, found artifacts from many periods including Ventura County's first courthouse and jail, and its first hospital.
 The dig also revealed signs of the long history of human settlement in the area around the mission such as beads made of shells harvested from the nearby ocean.